 I am now certified by the Institute For the Future in my future thinking quest and learning journey as I completed the excellent online course Life After COVID-19: Get Ready for our Post-Pandemic Future‘.
 Now what?

 I share some of the practices, projects and learnings we had with fellow futurists, one post at a time.
-Let’s start with the project IFTF invited us to do: ‘Make Your First Post-Pandemic Forecast’ through the lens of ‘the four patterns of change to watch‘ that the host of this course, Jane McGonigal dived deep into.
+Let’s start with the project IFTF invited us to: ‘Make Your First Post-Pandemic Forecast’ through the lens of ‘the four patterns of change to watch‘ that the host of this course, Jane McGonigal dived deep into.

 Distributed Learning Futures

 Pattern of Growth

 People in my network tend to shift from public social networks to private communities of practice and learning communities to keep learning, sensemaking and improving as they feel more seen and heard in a psychology safety environment.

 Pattern of Constraint

 Pods and bubbles of practitioners from different industries and disciplines pop up like mushrooms.
 But unfortunately, they sometimes create a filter bubble over the same mindset, behaviours, thinking, and actions amplified over an online communities platform, video calls or audio calls and asynchronous instant messaging apps.

 Pattern of Collapse